 If the student believes they have not been accommodated, the student can take legal action against individual members of the WKU community, the departments, and/or the university.

-Denial of accommodations could be considered a violation of a student’s civil rights.
+Denial of accommodations or not providing recommended accommodations could be considered a violation of a student’s civil rights.
 Colleges and universities cannot discriminate against qualified people with disabilities in recruitment, admission, or treatment after admission.

-If you have any questions or concerns about a request, you should contact the SARC office.
+If you have any questions or concerns about a request, you should contact the SARC office immediately.

 Accommodations, which are legally denoted in ADA and Section 504 as “academic adjustments and auxiliary aids and services,” do not compromise required course objectives or elements, nor do they weaken the academic standards of a course or program.